adevress/cnix/README.md

-cnix - C API to the nix package manager
+CNIX - C API to the nix package manager

 # Brief

 cnix provides a stable C API and ABI to the Nix package manager.

-cnix makes easier the creation of langage bindings ( Python, Ruby, Golang, Rust ) for the Nix package manager
+cnix makes easier the creation of langage bindings ( Python, Ruby, Golang, Rust, ... ) for the Nix package manager

 # Usage